joshuamaher61/toolbox/README.md

 By: Garth Johnson & others

-The purpose of this container image is to provide tools that can help diagnose issues and ease/simplify development struggles on alien envirnments.
+The purpose of this container image is to provide tools that can help diagnose issues and ease/simplify development struggles on alien environments.

 Additionally, this container image can easily used for:

 - developing new container prototypes
 - debugging container builds and deployments
-- educational intents for container development/examples (i.e. workflows and devcontainers)
+- educational intentions for container development/examples (i.e. workflows and devcontainers)

 You can find more at: